TALKING TO YOUR DOCTOR

 Read More

-Have questions about preparing for a doctor visit?
+Have questions about preparing for a doctor’s appointment?
 Write to us at kontakt@mojapteczka.pl — we are happy to help!

 Frequently asked questions

-Before your visit, update your medicine list with names, dosages, and frequency.
+Before your appointment, update your medicine list with names, doses, and how often you take each medicine.
 Include supplements and OTC medicines.
 Generate a PDF report in mojApteczka or prepare a list manually.
 Write down questions about interactions, side effects, and treatment duration.

 Do I need to tell my doctor about supplements and OTC medicines?

-Yes — supplements and OTC medicines can cause serious interactions with prescription drugs.
-For example, St. John's Wort reduces the effectiveness of contraceptives, and magnesium decreases the absorption of antibiotics.
+Yes — supplements and OTC medicines can cause serious interactions with prescription medicines.
+For example, St John's wort reduces the effectiveness of contraceptives, and magnesium decreases the absorption of antibiotics.
 Your doctor needs the full picture.

 What is the fastest way to share my medicine list with a doctor?